talkpython/100daysofweb-with-python-course/days/081-084-unit-testing/your-turn/README.md

 ## Day 3: View tests

-Now that you have done the viewmodel tests, you are close to done with the view tests already.
-After all, they mostly just use the viewmodels for their magic.
+Now that you have done the view model tests, you are close to done with the view tests already.
+After all, they mostly just use the view models for their magic.

 But there are things to validate in the views.
 For example: